auscompgeek/potassium-iodide/CONTRIBUTING.md

 * An opening brace *must* have a space preceding it.
 * Use whitespace (and lack of) for clarity in expressions.
 For example, `1*2 + 3` is preferred over `1 * 2 + 3`.

+## Line limits
+Lines are not to exceed 79 characters.

+This is a deliberate deviation of the CSE style guide (which specifies a line limit of 72 chars).

 ## Blocks

 Please see the [CSE style guide][] section 4.
 This is to be considered law.